rockettheme/docs/Docs/wordpress/plugins/roksprocket/strips_mode.md

 10.  **Autoplay** sets whether you want the module to start rolling through strips automatically when the page loads, or to await a command from the visitor.

 11.  **Autoplay Delay** sets the amount of time between cycled strips in the module.
-The longer this delay (in seconds), the longer a single article will be featured in the module.
+The longer this delay (in seconds), the longer a single post will be featured in the module.

-12. The **Image Resize** option is best utilized on a non-responsive template.
+12. The **Image Resize** option is best utilized on a non-responsive theme.
 It renders a copy of the selected image with a maximum width or height determined in these fields.
-This option is disabled by default, but can be used to fit a variety of templates which would benefit from this uniformity.
-In a responsive template, images will continue to expand or shrink based on the grid and browser window size.
+This option is disabled by default, but can be used to fit a variety of themes which would benefit from this uniformity.
+In a responsive theme, images will continue to expand or shrink based on the grid and browser window size.

-13. You can set a default title for all articles from the **Default Title** field.
-If this selection is set at **Default Article Title**, then the article's given titles are used.
+13. You can set a default title for all posts from the **Default Title** field.
+If this selection is set at **Default post Title**, then the post's given titles are used.

-14. The **Default Article Text** field allows you to set default article text for all strips in the module.
-If this is not changed from its default, then the article's introductory text is used.
-You can choose full text or to pull from the meta description for each article in this field.
+14. The **Default Article Text** field allows you to set default post text for all strips in the module.
+If this is not changed from its default, then the post's introductory text is used.
+You can choose to use post content, an assigned post excerpt, the default article text, or to have nothing appear at all..

-15. The **Default Article Image** option gives you the ability to set a standard default image for articles.
-This includes: a custom image, article intro image, and article full image.
-Alternatively, you can leave this set to default and it will grab the global default article image.
+15. The **Default Article Image** option gives you the ability to set a standard default image for posts.
+This includes: a custom image, post intro image, and post full image.
+Alternatively, you can leave this set to default and it will grab the global default post image.

-16. The **Default Article Link** gives you the ability to set a default link field from articles in this module.
-For example, if you wish to link to the link provided in the article's **Link A** or **Link B** settings, you can do so here.
+16. The **Default Article Link** gives you the ability to set a default link field from posts in this module.
+For example, if you wish to link to the link provided in the post's **Link A** or **Link B** settings, you can do so here.

 [features]: assets/features.png
 [headlines]: assets/headlines.png